Septian139/Septian139/README.md

 - 🔭 I’m currently working as Java programmer
 - 🤔 Interested in cryptography and reflective programming
+- Still learning about bash scripting and concurrency
 - #ObjectOriented

 ### 🛠 Main Languages: